skeoop/skeoop.github.io/assignments/Ex2-Object-References.md

 // create a new reference to the same person:
 Person c = (Object) b;
 c == b;       // is true.
-This shows b & c refer to SAME object a.equals(c)   // true or false? c.equals(a)   // true of false?
+This means b & c refer to the SAME object a.equals(c)   // true or false? c.equals(a)   // true of false?
 ```